JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Installing

-1. Download and extract the repository.
+1. Download or clone the repository.

 2. Install [Boost](https://www.boost.org/) if necessary, or disable the `boost_unordered_flat_map` shim by editing `config.h`.